This screen shows how this website ranks for specific keywords in search engines. For example, is your website 1st in Google for its own name?

 This shows how this website ranks for this keyword in different locations and devices.
 The specific locations shown will depend on what you chose for this search campaign.

-Silktide also tests all of your rankings in both mobile and desktop devices, as each can show very different results.
-For example, if you website is poorly optimized for mobile, it may not rank for mobile at all.
+Silktide also tests all of your rankings on both mobile and desktop devices, as each can show very different results.
+For example, if your website is poorly optimized for mobile, it may not rank for mobile at all.

 Here you can see which websites rank highest for this keyword across all of your locations and devices.